astroprofsmith/intromodern.github.io/_sources/intro.md

 There have been many books written on Relativity Theory since Albert Einstein first proposed it in 1905.
 You could go right to the source and read {cite}`Einstein61`.
-However, our hope is that this synthesis of different ways of explaining the concepts and presenting the ideas with the interactive visualizations will help the reader become proficient with the tools and concepts more easily.
+However, my hope is that this synthesis of different ways of explaining the concepts and presenting the ideas with the interactive visualizations will help the reader become proficient with the tools and concepts more easily.